luxedo/RPi_mcp3008/README.md

 ## Usage

-RPi_mcp3008 uses the `with` statement to properly handle the cleanup.
+RPi_mcp3008 uses the `with` statement to properly handle the SPI bus cleanup.
 ```python
 import mcp3008
 with mcp3008.MCP3008() as adc: